Adapted and updated 2019

 You should discuss with your doctor non-surgical (conservative) treatments before deciding to have a knee replacement.
 Regardless of how commonly it's performed and the safety of modern knee replacement surgery, it is still major surgery, and all surgical procedures (however big or small) carry risks.

 Exercise - might be a good option for you, even though this may be difficult because of the pain.
-There is usually some form of non-impact exercise (for example swimming or cycling) that you can start gently and which will improve the strength and flexibility of your knee.
-Try hydrotherapy or warm water exercises, tai chi or yoga, and discuss pain medication with your doctor or pharmacist.
+There is usually some form of low-impact exercise (for example swimming or cycling) that you can start gently and which will improve the strength and flexibility of your knee.

 DO I NEED A KNEE REPLACEMENT?

-If your arthritis isn’t responding to any of the alternative treatments, or if they are impractical for you, you may consider undergoing knee replacement surgery.
+If your arthritis isn’t responding to non-surgical treatments, you may consider undergoing knee replacement surgery.
 You may need a knee replacement if your knee gives you pain, stiffness, instability or loss of function that affects your daily life and activities.
-Knee replacements are most commonly recommended for osteoarthritis, but sometimes for rheumatoid arthritis or other inflammatory joint diseases.
+Knee replacements are most common surgery for osteoarthritis.

-If your symptoms are still manageable and your medication is effective, then you may prefer to delay surgery.
+If your symptoms are still manageable through conservative therapies and/or your medication is effective, then you may choose to not undergo surgery.

 Your orthopaedic surgeon will be able to advise you on the surgical options and on the potential pros and cons of having or delaying surgery, taking into account your age, health and level of activity.